 4. Collect All of the Original Supporting Documents

 These MUST be the original documents; copies will not be accepted as proof.
 The absolute mandatory supporting documents for the UK spouse visa is as follows:

-- proof of relationship (meeting in person is a must)
+- proof of relationship (meeting in person and being together akin to marriage is a must)

 - proof of English efficiency (or proof of exemption)